 While British exit from the European Union undoubtedly presents challenges for the UK's wine and spirit trade, Miles Beale, Chief Executive of the Wine and Spirit Trade Association (which represents over 300 companies producing, importing, transporting and selling wine and spirits), believes there are also opportunities to be exploited.

 A key plank of the leave campaign was to sweep aside the 1000s of EU regulations said to be choking British business.
 In fact, the WSTA believes that the current EU regulatory framework for food law is fit for purpose and should be rolled over into UK.
 Furthermore, the WTSA also supports the maintenance of EU production standards and labelling rules which, it argues, protect consumers and producers alike.
 EU rules on the definitions of distilled gin, for example, provide protection against inferior products.

-Final word on the impact of Brexit on the wine industry to Giovanni Mantovani, CEO & Director General of Veronafiere, the sprawling conference complex where Vinitaly is hosted, commented: "it is too early to predict what will happen as regards our wine in the world's second largest importing country but I think that putting a brake on sales would be to everyone’s detriment".
+Final word on the impact of Brexit on the wine industry to Giovanni Mantovani, CEO & Director General of Veronafiere, the sprawling conference complex where Vinitaly is hosted: "it is too early to predict what will happen as regards our wine in the world's second largest importing country but I think that putting a brake on sales would be to everyone’s detriment".

 Indeed, for industry insiders on both sides of the channel, Brexit must not be allowed to disrupt the free flow of wine and spirits into and out of the UK.

 Such an outcome really would be hard to swallow.